 “How they speak doesn’t upset me because when they talk aggressively, I think: It’s his country, he can do whatever he wants.
 Yes, they talked in an aggressive way.
 He said maybe: “Shit Afghans”, I don’t know the language, but I know his feeling, so he is saying something like: “Shit Afghans, why are you coming here” or “Shit Pakistani”, or I don’t know.”

-The respondent was then transferred from the transit reception center to the border with a group of around 35 people, including one or two women and several minors.
+The respondent was then transferred from the transit reception center to the border with a group of approximately 35 people, including one or two women and several minors.
 Together with 18 to 20 other people, he was ordered to enter a car with space for six persons.
 After opening the doors of the car, the officers ordered them to leave the vehicle one by one.
 Two police officers were waiting outside and would beat everyone who stepped out of the car with batons.
-The respondent was beaten twice; once in the back and once on his head.
+The respondent reported that he was beaten twice; once in the back and once on his head.
 He saw that other men were pushed to the ground and beaten more often and more aggressively.

-It was around 11 pm when the group was released and then passed through the gate to Greece.
+The respondent reported that it was around 11 pm when the group was released and then passed through the gate to Greece.

 After the pushback, the group split up again and everyone made their own way.
 One man from the group approached the respondent, who proposed to go with him by train in the direction of Thessaloniki.
 The train station was a 30 minutes walk away.
 Close to the station, the respondent decided to take a rest.
 He preferred not to sleep directly at the station to prevent any incident and went to a spot down below.

-Around 5 am he woke up from a group of three people trying to steal his bag.
+Around 5 am the respondent explained that he woke up from a group of three people trying to steal his bag.
 They did not speak at all.
 They wore black Nike t-shirts and trousers.
 One had a boxer cut.
 When he tried to stop them from stealing his bag, they started to attack him.
 They beat him with their fists, kicked him, and stabbed him with two knives.
 The respondent tried to protect his head during the attack.
 Unable to defend himself against the three attackers, he was eventually left alone after 10 minutes, feeling shocked about what had just happened.